-On August 1, 2003, we entered in an employment agreement with Joseph A. LaPlante to serve as our Executive Vice President, Programming, for three years.
-This agreement provides for an annual base salary of \$250,000, subject to increase from time to time by our board of directors.
+In August 2003, we entered in an employment agreement with Joseph A. LaPlante to serve as our Executive Vice President, Programming, for three years.
+Under this agreement, we pay Mr. LaPlante an annual base salary of \$286,000.

 Under the terms of this agreement, if Mr. LaPlante's employment is terminated without cause or he terminates his employment for good reason (as defined in the employment agreement), we are obligated to pay Mr. LaPlante an amount equal to his annual salary and the annual bonus last paid to him.